-Power BI Stacked Bar Chart Bar Chart is useful to compare multiple dimensions against a single measure.
-In this article we will show you, How to Create a Stacked Bar Chart in Power BI with example.
+Power BI Stacked Bar Chart is useful for comparing multiple dimensions against a single measure.
+Let me show you how to Create a Stacked Bar Chart in Power BI with examples.

 How to Create a Power BI Stacked Bar Chart

-In order to create a Stacked Bar Chart, first Drag and Drop the Sales Amount from Fields section to Canvas region.
-This will automatically create a Column Chart as we shown in below.
+To create a Stacked Bar Chart in Power BI, first Drag and Drop the Sales Amount from the Fields section to the Canvas region.
+It automatically creates a Column Chart, as shown in the below screenshot.

-By clicking the Stacked Bar Chart under the Visualization section will automatically convert the Column Chart into Stacked Bar Chart
+By clicking the Stacked Bar Chart under the Visualization section, it automatically converts the Column Chart into a Stacked Bar Chart

-Next, let me add Color to Axis section to create a Bar chart that shows Sales Amount by Color.
+Next, let me add Color to the Axis section to create a Bar chart that shows the Sales Amounts by Color.

-Next, we are adding English Country Region Name to Legend section to convert it into the Stacked Bar Chart.
+Next, we add the English Country Region Name to the Legend section to convert it into the Stacked Bar Chart.

-This time, we added State Province Name to Axis, and Country to Legend.
-From the below screenshot you can see, Country Name is acting as the Bar Color.
-This is because, You can’t group the Country Names inside a State ( State Name is Inherited from Country).
-Please remember this while you are working with stacked bar chart.
+This time, we added the State Province Name to Axis and the Country to Legend.
+From the screenshot below, you can see that the Country Name is acting as the Bar Color.
+It is because you can’t group the Country Names inside a State ( State Name Inherited from Country).
+Please remember this while you are working with a stacked bar chart.

-Hover over any bar will show you the Tool-tip of State Name, Country, and its Sales Amount
+Hover over any stacked bar showing the Tool-tip of the State Name, Country, and Sales Amount.

 First, click on the Stacked Bar Chart under the Visualization section.
-This will automatically create a Stacked Bar Chart with dummy data as shown in the below screenshot.
+It automatically creates a Stacked Bar Chart with dummy data, as shown in the below screenshot.

-In order to add data to Staked Bar Chart, we have to add required fields:
+In order to add data to the Stacked Bar Chart, we have to add the required fields:

-- Axis: Please specify the Column that represent the Horizontal Bars.
+- Axis: Please specify the Column that represents the Horizontal Bars.

 - Legend: Specify the Column to divide the Horizontal Bars.

-Let me drag the Sales Amount from Fields section to Values field, and Color field to the Axis Section.
+Let me drag the Sales Amount from the Fields section to the Values field and the Color field to the Axis Section.

-Next, add the English Country Region Name from DimGeography table to the Legend section.
-You can do this by dragging Country to Legend section, or simply check mark the English Country Region Name column
+Next, add the English Country Region Name from the DimGeography table to the Legend section.
+You can do this by dragging Country to the Legend section or simply checkmark the English Country Region Name column.

-Now you can see a Stacked Bar Chart that represent Sales by Color which is further divided by Country Name.
-Hover over any portion on a bar will show you the Tool-tip of Color, Country, and its Sales Amount
+Now you can see a Stacked Bar Chart representing Sales by Color, further divided by Country Name.
+Hovering over any portion on a bar shows the Tool-tip of Color, Country, and its Sales Amount.

 Let me do some quick formatting to this Stacked Bar Chart

-NOTE: I suggest you to refer Format Stacked Bar Chart article to understand the steps involved in formatting the Stacked Bar Colors, Chart Title, Data Color, background Color, Axis Colors, Axis fonts etc.
+NOTE: I suggest you refer to the Format Stacked Bar Chart article to understand the steps involved in formatting the Stacked Bar Colors, Chart Title, Data Color, Background Color, Axis Colors, Axis font style, and colors, etc.